calevans/TickTalk/README.md

 # Instructions

-For this demo, you will need 2 terminal windows open.
-If yoyu are using the Docker container provided, you will need both windows to be connected nto the running container.
-If you have PHP 7.1 already installed on the machine you are running this on, there is no need to run the Docker container.
+For this demo, you will need 2 terminal sessions open.
+If you are using the Docker container provided, you will need both sessions to be connected to the running container.
+If you have PHP 7.1 already installed on the machine you are running this on, there is no need to build or run the Docker container.

 ## Open the first terminal session
 Again, if you are not using Docker, skip this.

-If you are using docker, we need to first build the image.
+We need to first build the image.
 Use this command.
 ```
 $ docker build --tag php71_sandbox ./
 ```